Cassano's Pizza King

 From the mid-1980s to 1997, the chain operated under the name Cassano's Pizza and Subs, and this branding is still present (as of 2007) on signage and menus at some locations.

 In the mid-1970s, Cassano's was ranked by the National Restaurant Association as one of the top four pizza chains in the United States.

 In 2016, Cassano's Pizza King, Ohio Historical Marker, was designated by the Ohio History Connection at Kettering, Ohio.

 Fare

-Cassano's traditional pizza, "Dayton Style Pizza" a variation of "St. Louis-style pizza", is characterized by its unusually salty, crispy, distinctively flavored thin crust, and is typically cut into small rectangular pieces rather than wedges (party cut instead of pie cut).
-This style of pizza is also characteristic of Cassano's local rival, Marion's Piazza, also based in Dayton which is adjacent to Cassano's base. {Imo's Pizza (originated in 1964) is supposedly the original St. Louis pizza but Cassano's was selling Dayton area pizza in the 1950s & possibly before.
-Maybe St, Louis style is a copy of Cassano's?)]
+Cassano's traditional pizza, "Dayton Style Pizza" shares similar characteristics with St. Louis-style pizza and tavern-style pizza; it is characterized by its unusually salty, crispy, distinctively flavored thin crust, and is typically cut into small rectangular pieces rather than wedges (party cut instead of pie cut).
+This style of pizza is also characteristic of Cassano's local rival, Marion's Piazza, also based in Dayton which is adjacent to Cassano's base.